-Besides leading McShane & Bowie as our managing partner, Michelle Anthes concentrates her practice in estate planning, trust and probate administration, and corporate law, with a focus on physician practices and farming – an important constituency and backbone of the Michigan economy within which different legal needs often intertwine.
+In addition to leading McShane & Bowie as our Managing Partner, Michelle Anthes concentrates her practice in estate planning, trust and probate administration, as well as corporate law, with a focus on physician practices and farming – an important constituency and backbone of the Michigan economy within which different legal needs often intertwine.

 From the day they obtain their professional licenses, physicians encounter numerous legal issues, from entering into employment arrangements to starting into their own practices and forming business relationships.
 Michelle counsels doctors and physician groups at every stage, including employment agreements and restrictions, business entity selection and formation, leases and purchases of office space and equipment, vendor contracts, and dissolution.
 Physician clients also look to her for their estate planning, wealth transfer, and asset protection needs.